BazzaCuda/MinimalistMediaPlayerX/README.md

 - Opening a media file from Windows Explorer (etc.) will automatically fill the playlist with all media files in the same folder.
 The playlist is sorted in "natural order" to match the order your files are [usually] listed in your file manager, taking numeric digits in filenames into account.

-- You can "fast forward" through an entire media file by holding down the TAB key.
-Or backwards by holding down CTRL-TAB.
+- You can "fast forward" through an entire media file by holding down the `[TAB]` key.
+Or backwards by holding down `Ctrl-[TAB]`.
 Thanks to MPV, the audio is maintained at the correct pitch.

-- With Numlock On, several `MMP` windows can be controlled simultaneously, using various keyboard commands.
+- With `[Numlock] On`, several `MMP` windows can be controlled simultaneously, using various keyboard commands.
 This can be useful for, for example, comparing multiple copies of a movie to compare resolution quality. `Ctrl-[9]` will automatically arrange up to four `MMP` video windows so they fit correctly on your desktop. `[V]` will sync all the `[V]`ideos to the same timestamp.

 - If a corresponding subtitle file exists for the media file (.srt file, for example), or if the media file contains subtitles, the subtitles will be shown automatically. `[F7]` will cycle through all the subtitle tracks in the media file.